zhuochun/md-writer/README.md

 ## Notice

-> From version `1.5.0`, the invasive key maps that come with package are removed.
+> From version `1.5.0`, all default key maps that come with package are removed.
 >
-> You can execute command `Markdown Writer: Create Default keymaps` to append the list of default keymaps to your keymap config file, then modify them based on your needs.
+> You can execute command `Markdown Writer: Create Default keymaps` to append the original list of keymaps to your keymap config file, then modify them based on your needs.
 Refer to [wiki][31ebd53f].

   [31ebd53f]: https://github.com/zhuochun/md-writer/wiki/Settings-for-Keymaps "Settings for Keymaps"